GeauxWeisbeck4/logseq-graph-instance-tpad/pages/Tensorflow Linear Algebra Video Notes.md

 	- # Introduction
 		- ### Data Representations
 			- How can we represent data in a way that computers can understand?
+				- Organize info into a vector
+					- One dimensional matrix of data that has magnitude and direction
 		- ### Vector Embeddings
 		- ### Dimensionality Reduction
 		-